 - Chew gum (sugar-free chewing gum) after a meal.
 This triggers the production of saliva which in turn washes away the acid in your throat and esophagus.

 - If your heartburn is due to antibiotics, have a lot of yogurt, preferably pro-biotic yogurt.

 - Include celery in your meals.
 Have celery before going to bed.

-All of the above home remedies are good for getting rid from acid reflux.
+All of the above home remedies are good for getting rid of acid reflux.
 However, not all will suit you.
 Remember, the causes of acid reflux are different for different people!
-So, find that one home remedy or the combination of herbal or home remedies that keeps your heartburn away and just stick to that remedy!
+So, find that one home remedy or the combination of herbal or home remedies that keep your heartburn away and just stick to that remedy!